-For example, if a foreigner receives a Migrant investor visa, his spouse, children (under age 25) and economically dependent parents become eligible for a Colombia beneficiary visas.
+For example, if a foreigner receives a Migrant investor visa, his spouse, children (under age 25) become eligible for a Colombia beneficiary visa.

-All the M and R visas listed in this article about Colombia visas are eligible for being used to get beneficiary visas.
-Also, the Visitor (V) visas in the following four categories are eligible for beneficiary visas:
+All the M and R visas listed in our article about Colombia visas are eligible for being used to get beneficiary visas.
+Also, the Visitor (V) visas in the following categories are eligible for beneficiary visas:

 In addition, these Colombia beneficiary visas are relatively easy to get.
 But holders of a beneficiary visa are not permitted to work in Colombia.

 Colombia changed its Colombian visa rules, which went into effect on October 21, 2022.